coronalabs/corona-docs/markdown/tutorial/events/continuousActions/index.markdown

 2. For the `"began"` phase of a touch <nobr>(lines 32-44)</nobr>, if that touch point intersects a button, we first confirm that there is __not__ an existing `touchID` property assigned to the <nobr>button group (line 35) &mdash;</nobr> this&nbsp;is an important aspect when multitouch is enabled because we don't want the player to be able to manipulate the same button with multiple fingers (touches) at the same time.

-3. If this condition passes, and this touch is the first/only touch on the button group, we then assign the unique touch&nbsp;ID tracked by Corona (`event.id`) to the `touchID` property of the group (line&nbsp;37).
+3. If this condition passes, and this touch is the first/only touch on the button group, we then assign the unique touch&nbsp;ID tracked by CORONA_CORE_PRODUCT (`event.id`) to the `touchID` property of the group (line&nbsp;37).

 4. Following this, we set `buttonGroup.activeButton` to the button reference, then we take the proper action (in&nbsp;this case, start firing the&nbsp;weapon).
 Additionally, on&nbsp;line&nbsp;43, we <nobr>`return true`</nobr> so that the touch will __not__ propagate past the button to any <nobr>touch-sensitive</nobr> objects behind it.